-In the case of the Brazilian REMO service (Lima et al., 2013; Franz et al., 2021), the validation is done in house only for targeted end-users; either by the Navy or by the PETROBRAS oil company teams.
-On the PETROBRAS side, they have several current meters sites where they compare in situ measurements with not only the REMO forecast, but also from all the other available Ocean Forecasting Systems that deliver forecasts on that given day.
-At the Navy side, they do several validations that include the thermohaline structure, the Taylor Diagrams for few properties as well as the transport for the

-Brazil Current and the tidal analysis of both level and currents where they have data available.
-Furthermore, there can be very high-resolution coastal OOFSs that can be implemented for specific purposes, running only along designated periods, to provide model data as input, for instance, during the design and construction phases of large infrastructures.
+In the case of the Brazilian REMO service (Lima et al., 2013; Franz et al., 2021), the validation is done in-house only for targeted end users, either by the Navy or by the PETRO-BRAS oil company teams.
+On the PETROBRAS side, they have several current meter sites where they compare in situ measurements, not only with the REMO forecast but also with all the other available ocean forecasting systems that deliver forecasts on that given day.
+On the Navy side, they do several validations that include the thermohaline structure and Taylor diagrams for a few properties, as well as the transport for the Brazil Current and the tidal analysis of both level and currents where they have data available.
+Furthermore, there can be very high resolution coastal OOFSs that can be implemented for specific purposes, running only along designated periods, to provide model data as input, for instance, during the design and construction phases of large infrastructures.
 In such cases, the implementation of the specific model solution can go together with some monitoring activity in the targeted area, allowing some model validation throughout the construction phase and after operations commence.
-In this type of services, modelling and validation are typically done in-house, with products and results rarely being publicly disseminated, not contributing to the literature.
+In this type of service, modelling and validation are typically done in-house, with products and results rarely being publicly disseminated, not contributing to the literature.